 Sarasota County School Board will provide eligible students with an informational document describing the educational benefits and eligibility requirements for Acceleration and Enrichment programs.
-In a cooperative effort, MCC will be available to assist in providing information and answering specific questions and provide Acceleration and Enrichment orientations during registration periods.
+In a cooperative effort, SCF Student Development Advisors will be available to assist in providing information and answering specific questions.